jeertmans/DiffeRT2d/papers/joss/paper.md

 ## Machine Learning

+In [@mlhelsinki],
-In a separate study presented at a scientific meeting in Helsinki, June 2024, as part of the European Cooperation in Science and Technology (COST) action [*INTERACT*](https://interactca20120.org/) (CA20120), we developed an ML model that learns how to sample path candidates
+presented at a scientific meeting in Helsinki, June 2024, as part of the European Cooperation in Science and Technology (COST) action [*INTERACT*](https://interactca20120.org/) (CA20120), we developed an ML model that learns how to sample path candidates